 The bill H. 3569 aims to amend the South Carolina Code of Laws to provide protections for residential tenants who are victims of domestic violence.
-It introduces a new section, 27-40-350, which allows "protected tenants" to terminate their rental agreements within sixty days of a documented qualifying incident of domestic violence without incurring penalties or fees.
-The bill outlines the responsibilities of the protected tenant, including providing written notice to the landlord and continuing to pay rent until the termination date.
-It also stipulates that landlords cannot retaliate against tenants for exercising these rights and must adhere to specific conditions regarding the termination of the rental agreement.
+It introduces a new section, 27-40-350, which allows "protected tenants" to terminate their rental agreements within sixty days of a documented qualifying incident without incurring penalties or fees.
+The bill outlines the responsibilities of the protected tenant, including providing written notice to the landlord and continuing to pay rent and other amounts owed until the termination takes effect.
+It also stipulates that landlords cannot retaliate against tenants for exercising these rights and must allow tenants to remain in the residence for at least thirty days after notice of termination.

 Additionally, the bill amends Section 27-40-210 to define key terms such as "protected tenant" and "qualifying incident."
 A "protected tenant" is defined as a tenant or household member who has experienced domestic abuse or violence, while a "qualifying incident" refers to specific acts of domestic violence documented by legal orders or convictions.
-The bill is designed to enhance the safety and rights of tenants facing domestic violence situations, ensuring they have a legal pathway to exit their rental agreements without undue financial burden.
-The act will take effect upon approval by the Governor.
+The legislation aims to enhance the safety and rights of tenants facing domestic violence while ensuring that landlords are aware of their obligations and cannot discriminate against these tenants.

 02/05/2025: 27-40-350, 27-40-210